johnlivingprooff/monty/README.md

 opcode_pall - prints all the values on the stack, top to bottom

 opcode_pint - prints the value at the top of the stack

+ opcode_swap - swaps the top two elements of the stack